 “Strategist, independent legal thought leader and advocate for social and organisational fairness, Professor Stephen Mayson helps organisations make difficult decisions in times of structural or industry change.
 Famed for his unique perspective and sense of justice, Stephen is valued most of all for his ability to guide his clients in the right direction.”

+I have a long association with the legal world.
 My objective is to bring independence, insight, challenge and objectivity to the various contributions I make to organisations and the broader world of legal services.
 These include:

 I serve as a non-executive director or trustee with a variety of plc, limited company, LLP, ABS and charitable bodies, bringing independent market knowledge and governance experience to these organisations.